The Tri 4 Schools Middleton Kids Triathlon is presented by our friends at

-The medium distance run course takes place largely on grass.
+Both of the medium distance run courses takes place largely on grass.
 Upon exiting the transition area, athletes will merge onto the sidewalk in front of the high school track, turning left at the end and crossing Lee Street onto the sidewalk in front of the Performing Arts Center.
 They will then cross the street and make a loop of the practice baseball field and football field before crossing Lee St. and entering Firemen’s Park.

 The short course run takes place completely on the sidewalk, with one street crossing.
 Upon exiting the transition area, athletes will merge onto the sidewalk in front of the high school track and turn left at the end.
 They will cross Lee St. and run onto the sidewalk in front of the Performing Arts Center, and finish by turning left into Firemen’s Park.

 The area is divided into three sections according to race distance, and will have color-coded signs with names of fruits on them to help children remember where their belongings are located.
 You will place your bike, shoes, helmet, water bottle and any other items you need during the bike and run portions of the race here prior to going to the pool for the swim start.

 The divisions and distances are as follows.
 Please note that kids can choose the most appropriate distance for them, regardless of age: